-My research explores the intersections of political science, public policy, environmental sciences, and engineering.
-My primary pipeline investigates how incentives, institutions, and information influence climate and environmental actions at the governmental and group levels.
-Using political economy and public policy frameworks, I study both policy-making and implementation.
-My first book is The Political Regulation Wave: A Case of How Local Incentives Systematically Shape Air Quality in China (Cambridge University Press, 2022).
-Together with its early incarnations, The Political Regulation Wave has received three major association awards for public policy research — the 2023 International Public Policy Association Early Career Research Award, the 2020 American Political Science Association Harold D. Lasswell Award, and the 2019 Association for Public Policy Analysis and Management Ph.D.
-Dissertation Award — as well as the 2017 American Political Science Association Paul A. Sabatier Award and the 2018 Southern Political Science Association Malcolm Jewell Award.
+My first book, The Political Regulation Wave: A Case of How Local Incentives Systematically Shape Air Quality in China (Cambridge University Press, 2022), has received major association awards, including the 2023 International Public Policy Association Early Career Research Award, the 2020 American Political Science Association Harold D. Lasswell Award, and the 2019 Association for Public Policy Analysis and Management Ph.D.
+Dissertation Award.
+It also received the 2017 American Political Science Association Paul A. Sabatier Award and the 2018 Southern Political Science Association Malcolm Jewell Award.
+My second book, Compliance with Public Policy, is under contract with Cambridge University Press as part of the Elements Series in Public Policy.

 Recent Updates